lyswhut/lrc-file-parser/README.md

     console.log(lines) // lines is array of all lyric text },
   offset: 150 // offset time(ms), default is 150 ms
-})
-lrc.setLyric(lyricStr, lyricTranslationStr) // set lyric, lyricStr is lyric file text, translationLyricStr is lyric translation file text (optional)
+  isRemoveBlankLine: true // is remove blank line, default is true }) lrc.setLyric(lyricStr, lyricTranslationStr) // set lyric, lyricStr is lyric file text, translationLyricStr is lyric translation file text (optional)
                       // note: Setting the lyrics will automatically pause the lyrics playback